 The School of Education has a rolling admissions policy.
-Once you submit all required materials and take all necessary steps to complete an application to your program of choice, the admissions committee will review your application and render an admissions decision.
+Once you submit all required materials and take all necessary steps to complete an application to your program of choice, the admissions committee will review your application and render an admission decision.
 The doctoral program’s Signature and Higher Education pathways offer one start term: the fall semester, beginning in late August.
-The doctoral program’s Dissertation Completion pathway (“All But Dissertation” or “ABD”) has two options available: EITHER classes on the Manhattanville campus, including individualized advising and support, offering start terms of spring, summer, or fall; OR an online cohort with classes via synchronous online learning and extended weekend residency in July with a summer start term.
-The deadline to apply for the ABD online courses cohort is April 1, 2020.
+The doctoral program’s Dissertation Completion pathway (“All But Dissertation” or “ABD”) has two options available: EITHER classes on the Manhattanville campus, including individualized advising and support, offering start terms of spring, summer, or fall; OR an online cohort with classes via synchronous online learning and two extended weekend residencies, offering a summer start term only.
 To be eligible for the doctoral program, you must have a bachelor’s and a master’s degree from an accredited institution.

 Two letters of recommendation

 Letters should be written and submitted by professional or academic references.

 References will be automatically contacted by email once you enter their names and email addresses into your online application.
 Your references will be able to complete a form contained in the email request and/or to upload a letter.

 You may not submit your own letters of recommendation.